The impact of dark matter on tidal signatures in neutron star mergers with Einstein Telescope: Constructing NS with DM

 We construct our set of nucleonic EOSs using the metamodel of Refs.~\citep{Margueron:2017eqc,Margueron:2017lup}.
 The construction is similar to that of Ref.~\citep{Koehn:2024set} but with the difference that, in this work, we use the metamodel at all densities, i.e., we do not allow for the presence of non-nucleonic degrees of freedom in NSs.
 The EOS predicted by the metamodel is determined by the nuclear empirical parameters which are given by the expansion of the energy per particle in symmetric nuclear matter $\mathcal{E}(n)$, and the symmetry energy $\mathcal{S}(n)$, around the nuclear saturation density, $n_{\rm sat}$,

 where $x=\frac{n-n_\text{sat}}{3n_\text{sat}}$.
 In this work, we fix $E_\text{sat} = -16\,\MeV$ and $n_\text{sat} = 0.16\,\fmiq$.
 The higher-order isoscalar parameters are varied uniformly in the ranges specified in Table~\ref{tab:NEP_range}.
 Similarly, Table~\ref{tab:NEP_range} also contains the ranges for the isovector parameters.
 By drawing the nuclear empirical parameters from the specified ranges, we create a large set of EOS candidates from the metamodel.
-Furthermore, we require that our EOS candidates satisfy the following constraints: \begin{itemize} \item A maximum mass of $\mtov > 1.97\,\msun$ to account for the radio observations of heavy pulsars~\citep{Demorest:2010bx, NANOGrav:2019jur, Fonseca:2021wxt}. \item Positive symmetry energy $\mathcal{S}(n)>0$ at all NS densities, see Ref.~\citep{Margueron:2017lup}. \item Causality in the speed of sound, $c_s \leq c$ for $n < 1.2 \,n_\textrm{TOV}$. \end{itemize} Metamodel draws that do not satisfy the above criteria are discarded.
+Furthermore, we require that our EOS candidates satisfy the following constraints: \begin{enumerate}[(i)] \item A maximum mass of $\mtov > 1.97\,\msun$ to account for the radio observations of heavy pulsars~\citep{Demorest:2010bx, NANOGrav:2019jur, Fonseca:2021wxt}. \item Positive symmetry energy $\mathcal{S}(n)>0$ at all NS densities, see Ref.~\citep{Margueron:2017lup}. \item Causality in the speed of sound, $c_s \leq c$ for $n < 1.2 \,n_\textrm{TOV}$, where $n_\textrm{TOV}$ is the central density of a NS with the maximum mass $\mtov$. \end{enumerate} Metamodel draws that do not satisfy the above criteria are discarded.
 In this manner, we generate a set of 5000 nucleonic EOSs that constitute our EOS prior.